Jingo88/bestMovies/README.md

 ## <a name=db>Database</a>
 As mentioned in the above section we will be using "sqlite3" to create our database and store the information.
 What exactly are we storing?
-We'll need a table for users, another for movies, and another table to connect the first two.
-Our schema.sql should look like this:
+Three different tables.
+One for users, one for movies, and one for the relationship between users and movies when they add to their favorites list.
+Below is a light example of the schema.

 ```
 CREATE TABLE users(